 A party to conflict shall be eligible for delisting upon United Nations verification that all activities have been successfully implemented.

-To date, 28 listed parties have signed 29 action plans, including 11 Government forces and 17 non-State armed groups.
-Of those, 11 parties have fully complied with their action plan and were subsequently delisted.
+Overall, 38 action plans have been signed since the beginning of the CAAC mandate, including 11 Government forces and 27 non-State armed groups.
+Of those, 12 parties have fully complied with their commitment and were subsequently delisted.
+4 Action plans were replaced by consolidated action plans.
+Other parties have ceased to exist.